Integrate with custom checkout and payment iframe

 Integrate a secure checkout into your website

-When you create an order with the BillPro API, we recommend you use the BillPro checkout.
-When you have a CardCorp merchant account, you can also send your customer to your own checkout and integrate the payment iframe in your website.
-You can also add Apple Pay and Google Pay to your custom checkout and the instructions for this are in a separate section at the end of the page.
+With a CardCorp merchant account, you can send your customer to your own checkout and integrate the payment iframe in your website.
+You can also add Apple Pay and Google Pay.

 📘

-The custom checkout is supported for CardCorp merchant accounts only.
-With Stripe merchant accounts you can Integrate with payment links.
+You cannot use a BillPro custom checkout for Stripe.
+Instead, you can Integrate with payment links.

 The BillPro payment iframe checkout is an SAQ-A-compliant payment-form solution that is both secure and simple to integrate.
 The payment widget receives sensitive card data from the customer's browser and sends it directly to the payment gateway.